 - Use streamers, ribbons, colored paper, yarn, or any other suitable material as tentacles.

-- Staple along the bottom of the jellyfish and hang to make a fun Under the Sea-themed classroom display!
+- Staple along the bottom of the jellyfish and hang to make a fun Under the Sea-themed display!

 - Print the Monster Corner Bookmark template.

 - Cut along the outside of the template design.

 - Fold each triangle on top of each other and paste the two triangles together, creating a pocket.

 - Decorate your design by coloring the template or by printing it onto colored paper and adding googly eyes.

 Looking for more goodies to send home with your class this summer?
 Check out our easy and inexpensive gifts for students.